fourteatoo/familee/README.md

 all the other apps will not be affected.

+### Temporary restrictions

-Limits can be temporary set.
-Example:
+Limits can be imposed temporarily.
+For example:

 ```clojure
 ;; user id